About

 After our daughters went to college, I began looking for something to fill my time.
 I had talked a long time about making aprons for fun and maybe to sell.
 Our oldest called me on it and, as a Mother's Day gift, named and designed my shop on Etsy.
 Now I had to start doing what I had talked so big about all these years!

 Getting started really wasn't as difficult as I thought, however, with a little help.
-Our youngest daughter (who is very creative in sewing, crochet, knitting, quilting and cross stitching) sometimes gives me advice.
-My husband graciously helps me set up and take down booths at craft shows.
-Both of them help me during shows when needed.
+Our youngest daughter (who is very creative in fiber arts and has a master's degree in research and extension education) sometimes gives me advice.
+My husband graciously helps me set up and take down booths at craft shows, and helps me during those shows.
 The oldest continues to help with shop settings and book work (she did earn a master's degree in accounting, after all).

 Someone asked me how long it takes to make an apron, but there really isn't an easy answer to that question.
 Sometimes I know exactly how to put together an apron, and it comes together in a day.
 Often, however, I have only an initial basic design in mind and create while putting it together.
 So, it can take up to a week to design and put together an apron, depending on how "creative" I am on a certain day!
 I may have to look at a piece of fabric for quite a while before deciding how to make it into an apron.